 As discussed above, the L^ was increased to 15 m in order to compensate the increased synchrotron radiation due to the larger separation.
 The final focus system is a triplet consisting of the quadrupoles Q1A and Q1B (see Tab.
-10.22), three elements of the Q2 type and two of the Q3 type.
+10.21), three elements of the Q2 type and two of the Q3 type.
 Between the elements a drift space of 0.5 m was left to account for the magnet interconnects in a single cryostat.
 Between Q1 and Q2 as well as Q2 and Q3 a longer drift of 5 m is left for cold-warm transitions, Beam Position Monitors (BPMs) and vacuum equipment.
-Behind Q3, but before the first element of the recombination dipole D1, another 16 m of drift space are left to allow for the installation of non-linear correctors in case the need arises, as well as a local protection of the triplet magnets from asynchronous beam dumps caused by failures of the beam dump kickers (MKD) as discussed below.